 8. Avoid dwelling in the past

 The moment your mind starts walking down the ‘what if…’ or ‘maybe if I tried harder…’ path, stop right there.
 Such a feeling will lead to a vicious circle of regret and sadness.
-Yes, you could have done a lot of things differently, but that was not to be.
 You should avoid dwelling in the past.
-Do some jumping jacks, practice yoga, or do anything that will take your mind off these thoughts.
+The best way to avoid being in the past is by being in the present, and the quickest way to be in the present moment is to be in your body.
+Some ways of doing that include doing some jumping jacks, practice yoga, or do anything that will take your mind off these thoughts.